CMS-LUMI-POG/wbmtools/README.md

 # wbmtools
-A collection of python scripts to parse information from CMS web based monitoring.
-Anything availible in wbm can in theory be parsed.
+A collection of python scripts thanks to Sam Harper to parse information from CMS web based monitoring (WBM).
+Anything availible in WBM can in theory be parsed.

 This uses kerberos based authenication, therefore you must have a kerberos ticket active.
 Additionally you will the cern certificate CA bundle to allow the WBM certificate to be validated.
 This is most easily obtained from lxplus, lxplus.cern.ch:/etc/ssl/certs/ca-bundle.crt

-The external requirements can easily be installed with pip
+The external requirements can easily be installed with pip.

-      pip install -r requirements.txt
-Note that with pip you can either install to a virtualenv or your user area if you dont wish to/have permission to install to the central packages location.
-The virtualenv way:

-      python -m virtualenv <dir>
-      source <dir>/bin/activate #for bash
-      pip install -r requirements.txt when you are done, type "deactivate" to return to your normal python env

-The user install way is : https://pip.pypa.io/en/stable/user_guide/#user-installs

-example programs are in bin/, the must useful is getRunData.py which dumps the information from wbm into a json so it can be parsed much faster.

 ### Full Setup Instructions